Long Cycle

 Getting the Most Out Of the Kitchen Sink – A Long Bike Ride For All Occasions

 The weekend is a opportunity to get a long ride completed.
 This ride is a challenging one that I get a range of my athletes who are preparing for an event that involves a long cycle to do.
-Whether it is a long road race like the Lake Taupo Cycle Challenge or the Abel Tasman Cycle Challenge; a long distance triathlon such as an Ironman or Ultraman (or even a half Ironman/70.3 on occasion as well); or an extreme cycle challenge like Tour Aoteroa.
+Whether it is a long road race like the Lake Taupo Cycle Challenge or the Abel Tasman Cycle Challenge; a long distance triathlon such as an Ironman or Ultraman (or even a half Ironman/70.3 on occasion as well); or an extreme cycle challenge like Tour Aotearoa.

 The Kitchen Sink session is a great workout that will give your body a range of training stimuli that it is likely to experience when riding for the long durations and enhance your future training.
 Before going into the detail as to why I include each of the various training intensities within this workout let me first take you through it.